-Withdrawals (W Grades), which are recorded on the student's transcript will be included as credits attempted and will have an adverse effect on the student's ability to maintain Satisfactory Academic Progress.

-The successful completion of a course is defined as receiving one the following grades: A, B, C, or D. Courses with grades of F, I, or W will not qualify in meeting the minimum standard for Satisfactory Academic Progress.

-Repeated Courses_will be counted as hours completed only once, provided the student meets all other criteria for Satisfactory Academic Progress.
+- Withdrawals (W Grades), which are recorded on the student's transcript will be included as credits attempted and will have an adverse effect on the student's ability to maintain Satisfactory Academic Progress. - The successful completion of a course is defined as receiving one the following grades: A, B, C, or D. Courses with grades of F, I, or W will not qualify in meeting the minimum standard for Satisfactory Academic Progress. - Repeated Courses_will be counted as hours completed only once, provided the student meets all other criteria for Satisfactory Academic Progress.

 Change of Degree.
-A student may change from one major to another during attendance at Claremont School of Theology.
-Students who change from one major to another are still expected to maintain Satisfactory Academic Progress.
-They also must complete the course work within the time frame or hours limitation stated unless an appeal is otherwise approved.
+Students may change from one program to another during attendance at Claremont School of Theology.
+In such cases, students are still expected to maintain Satisfactory Academic Progress and must complete the course work within the time limitation stated for the program unless an appeal is otherwise approved.